kumudlakara/MAD_Sherlock/README.md

 ## Dataset
 For this project we report results on a subset of the NewsCLIPpings dataset available here:
-The NewsCLIPpings dataset is built based on the VisualNews dataset available here:
+The NewsCLIPpings dataset is built based on the VisualNews dataset available [here](https://github.com/g-luo/news_clippings?tab=readme-ov-file)
-The Visual- News dataset consists of image-caption pairs from four news agencies: BBC, USA Today, The Guardian and The Washington Post.
+The Visual- News dataset (available [here](https://github.com/FuxiaoLiu/VisualNews-Repository)) consists of image-caption pairs from four news agencies: BBC, USA Today, The Guardian and The Washington Post.
 The NewsCLIPpings dataset is created by generating out-of-context samples by replacing an image in one image- caption pair with a semantically related image from a different image-caption pair.
 Access to both datasets is required in order to replicate the experiments in this project.